About the Journal

 - Advertisements may not imply endorsement by the JOAPR

-- Neither advertisers nor their agents may collect any personal information from any user viewing JOAPR website except with the user’s knowledge and permission and only after giving the user substantive information about the uses to which the information will be put.
+- Neither advertisers nor their agents may collect personal information from any user viewing the JOAPR website except with the user's knowledge and permission and only after giving the user substantive information about the uses to which the information will be put.

 WAIVER OF ARTICLE PROCESSING CHARGE (APC)

 The publication of papers submitted to Journal of Applied Pharmaceutical Research (JOAPR) incurs an article processing fee (APC) of Rs.
-11800/- for Indian Authors & $250 (US Dollar) for Foreign Authors.
+11800/- for Indian Authors & $550 (US Dollar) for Foreign Authors.
 Authors from SAARC countries can pay in Indian Currency.

 Journal of Applied Pharmaceutical Research (JOAPR) do not want fees to prevent the publication of worthy work.
 JOAPR also maintains a fund to waive the fee for authors in developing parts of the world whose university or institute is unable to pay, or who have not received sufficient financial support from funding agencies.